Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/traversal-examples.md

   ]
 ```

-The traversal starts at the first outer vertex, then returns to the branch and descends into the next tree.
-It repeats this process until all nodes have been visited.
+The query visits all the neighbors of the specified vertex, their neighbors, and so on up to depth 3.
 Both queries return the same results: the named graph query uses the graph name, while the collection sets query directly uses edge collections.

 ### Retrieving Elements at Specific Depth